 - Teachers guide, provided prior to your visit.
 This guide, filled with pre- and post-visit activities, will provide additional educational value to your whale watching tour

 - Naturalists available throughout the trip to answer questions

 Mon & Wed

 Terms & Conditions

-Please check schedule for up to date trip times.
+Please check schedule for accurate trip times.
 Approximate length of cruise: 3 hours.
 Check in 45 minutes prior to departure.
 Boarding begins 15 minutes prior to departure.